NCAR/vast/content/news/20221129-geocat_tutorials.md

 Tutorials" to provide its community with guided teaching as well as self-taught content.

-The tutorial materials can be accessed via its [GitHub repository](https://github.com/NCAR/geocat-tutorials); by cloning and setting up a local configuration as described in the repository home, or through its [Binder
+The tutorial materials can be accessed via [GitHub repository](https://github.com/NCAR/geocat-tutorials); by cloning and setting up a local configuration as described in the repository home, or through its [Binder